luccahuguet/nutask/README.md

 - Task Prioritization: Introducing priority levels for tasks.
 - Enhanced Display: Mark done tasks as green
 - Backup & Archive: Safeguard your tasks with backup and archiving features.
+- Due data: Add a due date option for each task